 When we ride through there, we want to be in our destination lane with our attention focused evenly on our surroundings, not diverted backward trying to negotiate a lane change.

 Zone 4 is also short.
 If we waited until Zone 4 to get to the left lanes, we’d have been compelled to use the bike lane.
 From there, we’d need a clear shot across four thru lanes and two turn lanes in order to get to the left turn lane before the Timberlane intersection.
 This is risky!

 Zone 2 is about 870 feet long.
 You’ll see in the video that it took us almost all of that to negotiate gaps in traffic to make the three lane changes required to get to the left lane.

 This is not a difficult maneuver, but requires skill with looking back and assessing traffic speed.
 It’s possible to be more assertive and oblige motorists to slow down and let you in front of them.
 But at these speeds, motorists are not reliably cooperative.
 It’s more realistic to hold each lane and wait for a gap in the next.

 Strategic Lane Change

-There is one more short clip in the video showing the full set-up being made in zone 1 as we had intended the first time.
+The video ends with another short clip showing the full set-up being made in Zone 1, as we had intended the first time.
 Here’s a closer look:

-In the strategic lane change we move from lane #2 to lane #1 and from there, we simply move left to the new lane #1 without having to negotiate.
+In the strategic lane change we move from lane #2 to lane #1.
+From there, we simply move left to the new lane #1 without having to negotiate.
 It doesn’t get much easier than that!

 Here’s the video: